 Have you ever had someone who just couldn't get together with you unless they needed something?
 If you want to chat or hang out, they claim to be too busy.
 But if they want a favor they somehow have all the time in the world.

 While any of one of us can claim to be busy, a true friend will make time for you.
 Maybe they can't talk right now, but if you need to they will find time to call you back promptly.
 Or, if their schedule is really booked for the next few weeks, they will still try and put a date on the calendar to get together with you at some point.
-In short, they don't blow you off.
+They don't blow you off.

 If you're consistently trying to pin down someone and they seem to begrudgingly get together with you, they may just be keeping you in their social circle for their own benefit and therefore don’t really think of you as a friend.